MindongLab/site/src/html/page/contact_en.md

 ## How to join?

-**Even if you don't know how to program, you can contribute.
-You can help us find bugs, provide feedback, or provide help on linguistics or cultural stuies.**
+**Even if you don't know how to program, you can still contribute.
+You can help us find bugs, provide feedback, or provide help on linguistics or cultural studies.**

 ## Contact person
 Radium Zheng [@ztl8702](https://github.com/ztl8702)